AdobeDocs/experience-platform.en/help/privacy-service/api/privacy-jobs.md

 ## Check the status of a job {#check-status}

-Using one of the `jobId` values returned in the previous step, you can retrieve information about that job, such as its current processing status.
+You can retrieve information about a specific job, such as its current processing status, by including that job's `jobId` in the path of a GET request to the `/jobs` endpoint.

 >[!IMPORTANT] Data for previously created jobs is only available for retrieval within 30 days of the job's completion date.